marinabeshai/publicinterest/README.md

 - Deadlines:
     - Make an outline for Chapter 6
     - Make an outline for Chapter 7.
+    - Write an algorithm that takes their data into consideration and buys with latency and calculates return in investment.
 + Done:
 # Notes
 ```